British Antarctic Territory: Nationality law

 The territory is fully a part of the British Overseas Territories for nationality purposes.
 It is possible to hold British Overseas Territories citizenship (BOTC) by virtue of a connection with the territory.
 Additionally, since the relevant provisions of the British Overseas Territories Act 2002 came into force on 21 May 2002, a BOTC connected with the territory would also hold British citizenship.

 Although this territory's immigration laws would not allow for naturalisation, a person born in the territory before 1983 would hold BOTC (and British citizenship) on that basis.
 British citizenship and BOTC would also extend to the first generation born overseas.
-No people currently fall into this category.
-While Emilio Palma was born in the Antarctic territories claimed by the UK, he has not claimed British citizenship.
+Since Emilio Palma was born in the Antarctic territories claimed by the UK prior to 1983, he automatically had British nationality at birth.
 Since his parents were both Argentine citizens and he was born at an Argentine base, he was automatically granted Argentine citizenship by the Argentine government.

 Changes to British nationality law from 1 January 1983 mean that a child born in the territory can only gain BOTC and/or British citizenship if his/her father or mother holds BOTC and/or British citizenship or if his/her father or mother is "ordinarily resident" in the territory in compliance with the relevant immigration legislation.
 This effectively prevents any more children born in Argentine or Chilean bases within the area of the British claim being able to claim BOTC or British citizenship by virtue of being born within the territory.